| Updated January 18, 2004

 would account for the two-to-one figure, since all but Ferguson and the Provincials

-from Connecticut, New Jersey, and New York (about 80) were most likely from the
+from Connecticut, New Jersey, and New York (118) were most likely from the

 Piedmont.
 (Only a small number would be Loyalist Overmountain men.)